lohszeying/genshin-calculator/README.md

 Backend local hosting is done on http://localhost:5000.

-### Heroku
+### ~~Heroku~~

-Push your project to Github then to Heroku via Github.
+~~Push your project to Github then to Heroku via Github.
 It is important for root directory to contain `package.json` file as Heroku requires it.
-The current `package.json` file in root directory is used to set up backend only.
+The current `package.json` file in root directory is used to set up backend only.~~

+### Render

+As of 15/01/23, backend is hosted with render.